iitpkd/courses/cse/cs3040-Compiler-Design.md

 ---
-**CS3040 Compiler Design**
+title: Compiler Design
+code: CS3040
+category: XXX
+credits: 3-0-0-3
+prereq: [CSXXXX]
+---

+# Learning Objectives
-Learning Objectives: A compiler is a program that converts high level (human understandable) language to low level (machine understandable) code.
+A compiler is a program that converts high level (human understandable) language to low level (machine understandable) code.
 Compilers are what makes writing modern software possible and their study has been one of the classical topics in an Undergraduate